ViliusJagminas/Helix/README.md

 # Helix
-DNA animation.
-This is not a pure scientific DNA representation.
-I was more interested in artistic aspect of coils and super coils and representing them using linear algebra.
+An artistic DNA animation, not a scientific one.